 Five Hiking Essentials For Chasing Hidden Waterfalls in El Salvador

-Make sure to also pack hiking boots, 2L of water, snacks, sunglasses, suncreen and a hat.
+Make sure to also pack swimming gear, 2L of water, snacks, sunglasses, suncreen and a hat.

 Bonus Travel Tips